letheanVPN/blockchain-iz/ci/package-artifacts/README.txt

 It indicates that you have a copy of the same number of blocks that the network has created.
 This is also called the "height" of the network.

 Now you can run lethean-wallet-cli to set up your wallet.
+See below optional commands below if experiencing issues with wallet sync.